Is the 4K for Cancer a non-profit organization?

 How far do you bike or run each day?

 Our riders will cycle anywhere from 50-120 miles per day, most often averaging about 75-80 miles per day.
-Our runners will run anywhere from from 6-16 miles per day, most often averaging about 10-14 miles per day.
+Our runners will run anywhere from 6-16 miles per day, most often averaging about 10-14 miles per day.
 Runners will cross the country in a relay-style format.

 What is the fundraising minimum?